😩 Struggling to sleep? ShutEye® might be the answer! 👍

 6 min

-Power naps, or any naps, are just brief, occasionally very deliberate sleeps taken when we feel like them.
-Some of the top firms in the world have designated sleep places in their offices for this same reason because power naps have a reputation for increasing creativity.
-There are numerous advantages to power naps, and in this article, we’ll discuss how to take a power nap.
+Power naps, or any naps, are just brief, occasionally very deliberate sleep taken when we feel like them. are associated with many benefits including reduced fatigue and improved performance.
+For that reason, some of the top firms in the world have designated sleep places in their offices.
+In this article, we’ll discuss how to take a power nap to boost productivity and its benefits.

 What Is A Power Nap?